jpowerj/dsps/ch01/01-02-interpretations.md

 (sec-1-2)=
-# Interpretations of Probability
+# 1.2 Interpretations of Probability

+(sec-1-2-0)=
+# Overview

 *This section describes three common operational interpretations of probability.
 Although the interpretations may seem incompatible, it is fortunate that the calculus of probability (the subject matter of the first six chapters of this book) applies equally well no matter which interpretation one prefers.*

 In addition to the many formal applications of probability theory, the concept of probability enters our everyday life and conversation.
 We often hear and use such expressions as "It probably will rain tomorrow afternoon," "It is very likely that the plane will arrive late," or "The chances are good that he will be able to join us for dinner this evening."
 Each of these expressions is based on the concept of the probability, or the likelihood, that some specific event will occur.

 Despite the fact that the concept of probability is such a common and natural part of our experience, no single scientific interpretation of the term probability is accepted by all statisticians, philosophers, and other authorities.
 Through the years, each interpretation of probability that has been proposed by some authorities has been criticized by others.
 Indeed, the true meaning of probability is still a highly controversial subject and is involved in many current philosophical discussions pertaining to the foundations of statistics.
 Three different interpretations of probability will be described here.
 Each of these interpretations can be very useful in applying probability theory to practical problems.

+(sec-1-2-1)=
-### The Frequency Interpretation of Probability
+# 1.2.1 The Frequency Interpretation of Probability

 In many problems, the probability that some specific outcome of a process will be obtained can be interpreted to mean the relative frequency with which that outcome